AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

    * File name of each rendition.
    * File format (PNG, JPEG, GIF, or WebP) of each rendition.
    * Width and height in pixels of each renditions.
 If the values are not specified, the full pixel size of the original image is used.
-   * Quality in percent of each JPEG rendition.
+   * Quality in percent of each JPEG and WebP rendition.
    * Included and excluded MIME types to define the applicability of a profile.

    ![processing-profiles-adding](assets/processing-profiles-image.png)